RustyRoboticsBV/TextureSets/README.md

   <img src="Images/Example.png" width="800">
 </p>

-An Godot import plugin for loading ZIP archives as textures.
+A Godot import plugin for loading ZIP archives as textures.

 It can to combine several images from a ZIP archive into one texture resource.
 This allows you to, for example, maintain your metal, roughness and occlusion maps as separate files, but still load them as one texture.